dilgunas20033/smart-traffic-backend/README.md

 # Smart Traffic Backend (FGCU)

-Cloud backend integrating Florida Department of Transportation (FDOT) traffic & pavement data into Azure Digital Twins (ADT) with prediction fields and query APIs.
+Cloud backend integrating real-time incident data (RITIS) and pavement/segment metadata into Azure Digital Twins (ADT) with prediction fields and query APIs.

 ## What This Does
 - Defines digital models for Roads, Segments, Sensors, Pavement Assets.